-It is my pleasure to invite you to attend the 2021 Annual Meeting of Shareholders (the "Annual Meeting") of EchoStar Corporation ("EchoStar").
-The Annual Meeting will be held on Thursday, April 29, 2021, at 11:30 a.m., Mountain Time.
-The 2021 annual meeting of stockholders will be conducted online via live audio webcast at www.virtualshareholdermeeting.com/SATS2021.
+It is my pleasure to invite you to attend the 2022 Annual Meeting of Shareholders (the "Annual Meeting") of EchoStar Corporation ("EchoStar").
+The Annual Meeting will be held on Thursday, April 28, 2022, at 11:30 a.m., Mountain Time.
+The Annual Meeting will be conducted online via live audio webcast at www.virtualshareholdermeeting.com/SATS2022.
 We are pleased to use the virtual meeting format to facilitate shareholder attendance, voting and questions by leveraging technology to communicate more effectively and efficiently with our shareholders.
 This format allows stockholders to participate fully from any location, without the cost of travel.
 You will be able to participate, submit questions and vote your shares electronically.